Breakfast is a big deal in Scotland, and while there are often lots of options on offer, it’s the Full Scottish Breakfast that’s the king of them all.

 We are more than happy to both review and recommend the excellent quality products we received because they took our Scottish breakfast to another level!

-If you live in the UK and are keen to enjoy excellent Scottish produce, then check out their website here.
+If you live in the UK and are keen to enjoy excellent Scottish produce and particularly breakfast ingredients, then check out their website here.

-We would suggest using Macsweens award-winning veggie (and vegan-friendly) haggis, or you could of course make your own, recipe here, and we love Linda McCartney red onion and rosemary sausages, plus our tattie scone recipe can easily be made suitable for a vegetarian diet.
+We love Linda McCartney’s red onion and rosemary sausages, plus our tattie scone recipe can easily be made suitable for a vegan diet with a butter alternative.

-Frying up your mushrooms and tomatoes in butter or a vegan alternative with some spinach and seasoning adds a nice balance to these, plus we are huge fans of baking our eggs in avocado.
-You could also add some fried halloumi, but this is beginning to move away from the idea of a traditional Scottish breakfast!
+Frying up your mushrooms and tomatoes in butter or a vegan alternative with some spinach and seasoning adds a nice balance to these.

 And that brings us to the end of our post.